Browse by Medical Category

 Maryam M. Asgari, MD, MPHPrincipal InvestigatorAssociate Professor of Dermatology at Harvard Medical School

 Maryam M. Asgari, MD, MPH is a board-certified dermatologist, epidemiologist, and Mohs micrographic surgeon who specializes in the care of patients with skin cancer.
 She has published more than 70 papers in peer-reviewed journals, has had leadership roles in several professional associations including the American Academy of Dermatology, and has delivered more than 100 academic presentations.
-She is also the Director of the High Risk Skin Cancer Clinic at Massachusetts General Hospital.

 Genome-wide association study of cutaneous squamous cell carcinomaThis study seeks to conduct a genome-wide association study of 6,179 participants within the Research Program in Genes and Environmental Health (RPGEH) cohort members diagnosed with a cutaneous SCC and 101,348 controls to search for new sequence variants that confer risk of cutaneous SCC.Role: Asgari, Principal Investigator; R01CA166672:01/01/13 - 06/30/17